AzureIoTGBB/mqttclient-iothub-example/README.md

 ### Using the example

+First you install the paho mqtt client using pip:

+    pip install paho-mqtt

+Then change the following variables:

 * For the **ClientId** field, use the **deviceId**.

 * For the **Username** field, use `{iothubhostname}/{device_id}/api-version=2016-11-14`, where `{iothubhostname}` is the full CName of the IoT hub.